The Object Space

 Creates a Unicode string from an rpython byte string, decoded as “utf-8-nosg”.
 On PyPy3 it is the same as :py:function::newtext.

-Many more space operations can be found in pypy/interpeter/baseobjspace.py and pypy/objspace/std/objspace.py.
+Many more space operations can be found in pypy/interpreter/baseobjspace.py and pypy/objspace/std/objspace.py.

 Conversions from Application Level to Interpreter Level